 PPE is defined as special coverings designed to protect healthcare personnel from exposure to or contact with infectious agents [18].
-Cal/OSHA regulations require use of PPE in dental care settings to protect personnel from exposure to bloodborne pathogens and other OPIM [9].
 Under OSHA's General Duty Clause, PPE is also required for any potential infectious disease exposure.
 Employers must provide their employees with appropriate PPE and ensure its proper disposal.
 If reusable, it must be properly cleaned or laundered, repaired, and stored after use [19].
 PPE must fit the individual user, and it is up to the employer to ensure that PPE is available in sizes appropriate for all their workers.
 Employees are prohibited from taking PPE home to launder.